 The African and African American Studies Program at Dartmouth College originated in 1969, making it one of the oldest programs of its kind in the nation.
-Utilizing innovative avenues of theoretical and empirical investigation, students explore questions and issues that shape the historical, social, political, and cultural dimensions of the African Diaspora within a global context.
+Utilizing innovative theoretical and empirical investigations, students explore questions and issues that shape the historical, social, political, and cultural dimensions of African, the African Diasporic, and African American worlds and experiences within a global context.
+We have core faculty based in AAAS as well as affiliated faculty situated in programs and departments across campus.
 The multidisciplinary curriculum in AAAS offers a major, minor, and an honors program for outstanding students.